Ludwig Mies van der Rohe: Death and legacy

-In 1961, a program at Columbia University's School of Architecture celebrated the four great founders of contemporary architecture: Le Corbusier, Walter Gropius, Ludwig Mies van der Rohe and Frank Lloyd Wright.
-It included addresses by Le Corbusier and Gropius as well as an interview with Mies van der Rohe.
+In 1961, a program at Columbia University's School of Architecture celebrated the four great founders of contemporary architecture: Le Corbusier, Walter Gropius, Ludwig Mies van der Rohe, and Frank Lloyd Wright.
+It included addresses by Le Corbusier and Gropius as well as an interview with Mies.
 Discussion focused upon philosophies of design, aspects of their various architectural projects, and the juncture of architecture and city planning.
-In 1963, van der Rohe was awarded the Presidential Medal of Freedom.

 Technological advances in the manufacturing of architectural glass generated renewed interest in Mies's 1922 designs for a high-rise block on Friedrichstrasse in Berlin.
 Mies's Farnsworth House in Plano Illinois became a recurrent theme in 20th century architecture because it resembled a glass house.
 Technological limits meant that Mies's vision for a "skin and bones" architecture, where the steel frame was exposed internally and externally could never be fully realized.
 Mies also inspired the minimalism movement which fused Japanese architecture with Zen gardens.

+In 1956 Mies received an honorary doctorate from North Carolina State University.
+In 1963, he was awarded the US Presidential Medal of Freedom.

-Mies van der Rohe died on August 17, 1969, from esophageal cancer caused by his smoking habit.
+Mies died on August 17, 1969, from esophageal cancer caused by his smoking habit.
 After cremation, his ashes were buried near Chicago's other famous architects in Chicago's Graceland Cemetery.
 His grave is marked by an intentionally unadorned, clean-line black slab of polished granite.

-While Mies van der Rohe's work had enormous influence and critical recognition, his approach failed to sustain a creative force as a style after his death.
+While Mies's work had enormous influence and critical recognition, his approach failed to sustain a creative force as a style after his death.
 In 1966 Robert Venturi coined the post-modern motto "less is a bore" as countervision to Mies's motto "less is more".
-By the 1980s, Mies' style was eclipsed by a new wave of modernism and post-modernism.
-This new style of architecture is evident in the buildings designed by Kevin Roche, one of Mies' students at IIT in Chicago.
+By the 1980s, Mies's style was eclipsed by a new wave of modernism and post-modernism.
+This new style of architecture is evident in the buildings designed by Kevin Roche and Peter Roesch, Mies's students at IIT in Chicago.